Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 - Soybeans

-As you can see, Canada requires mustard seeds to be declared, whereas it is not an FDA requirement.
+As you can see, Canada requires mustard seeds to be declared, whereas it is not an allergen with mandatory declaration in the USA.
+Additionally, Canada is more strict regarding allergen cross-contamination.

 If you make any health claim on your packaging, you must make sure that these are acceptable in the other country when you decide to export.